crownstone/bluenet/README.md

 This project aims at a wireless network with BLE nodes that use their mutual signal strengths to build up a network with their relative locations.
 This can be used later by someone carrying a smartphone to establish their location indoors.
 Everybody say that they can do it, but very few solutions are actually out there.
 Let's hope we can change that.

+## DoBeacon

+The DoBeacon is a simplified Crownstone which adheres to the iBeacon specification.
+If you have bought DoBeacons as a developer we would kindly like to refer you to our [DoBots SDK Manual](https://docs.google.com/document/d/17zn5TKdNAjYbNbA6akbSzFV_WQmOnvcjDFT3bwIvGzo/edit#).
+That document explains how to set a different signal strength, advertisement interval, etc.

 # Communication

 You can best communicate bugs and feature requests via the [issue tracker](https://github.com/dobots/bluenet/issues).
 For all other questions, please, feel free to ask us anything on [muut](https://muut.com/dobots).